 This card has no annual fee and a public sign-up bonus worth 10,000 MR points.
 This bonus can be earned after spending just $1,000 in the first 3 months.

 Downgrading to this card is a great alternative to cancelling your Everyday Preferred Card (if you decide to do so).
 In turn, you will maintain your MR points balance, your credit history, and your relationship with American Express.

 The Sapphire Preferred Card is the most direct competitor to the Everyday Preferred.
 It has a sign-up bonus worth 60,000 UR points after spending $4,000 in the first three months.
 Both cards have $95 annual fees.

-Conversely, you will earn 2x Chase Ultimate Rewards (UR) points on all Dining and Travel purchases around the world.
+Conversely, you will earn 2x Chase Ultimate Rewards (UR) points on Dining and General Travel purchases.
 The Sapphire Preferred also has better perks and travel insurances than the Everyday Preferred.
 Therefore, the Sapphire Preferred is the better card if perks and a modest annual fee are what you’re after.

 This card earn 3x TY points at Gas Stations and General Travel.
 You also earn 2x points on Dining and Entertainment, and one point on non-bonus spend.
 Furthermore, the Citi Premier also has a few nice perks that are comparable to those from the Chase Sapphire Preferred.

 The Amex Everyday Preferred Card is a great card for earning MR points stateside.
 While this card is not a perks card, it’s a great earner.
 You also can transfer MR points to Amex’s travel partners for a modest annual fee.

 This is a great card for travelers who spend heavily at the grocery store and gas station.
 However, light spenders and those who want more perks or more travel-oriented bonus categories should look elsewhere.